unlp-workshop/unlp-2024-shared-task/annotation/guidelines-en.md

 We are incredibly grateful for your time and for helping to develop tools for processing the Ukrainian language ❤️

-Write your questions, comments and wishes in the chat!
+Write your questions, comments, and wishes in the chat!